We may earn money or products from the companies or links mentioned in this post.

 Multi-Day tickets purchased online that are for 3 or more days will include a Magic Morning Admission (more on that later) but those purchased at the kiosks at the park will not.
 (This does not include pre-purchased tickets being redeemed or picked up at the kiosks.)

-At the same time, a lot of people want to know how long they can get their children in for free.
-Disneyland does not charge admission for guests under the age of 3.
+- Disneyland does not charge admission for guests under the age of 3.
 They also do not charge those guests for character dining (but you will need to include them in your party count).
-Just like with your 9 year old, if your child is under the age of 3 on the first day of admission, you will not need to purchase a ticket during this trip, even if their birthday falls during this vacation.
+Just like with your 9-year-old, if your child is under the age of 3 on the first day of admission, you will not need to purchase a ticket during this trip, even if their birthday falls during this vacation.

 - Disneyland tickets are non-transferable.
 Once a ticket is scanned for first entrance, tickets may not be transferred.
-Disneyland will take the picture of the person using the ticket to ensure the same person uses the ticket every day, so unless you have an identical twin, there is no getting away with using someone’s ticket after they have used it.
-(HINT: Do not buy partially used tickets off ebay, etc for this exact reason)
+Disneyland will take the picture of the person using the ticket to ensure the same person uses the ticket every day.

 - You can purchase Disneyland tickets from different places.
 Disneyland tickets may be purchased online, at the kiosks, and through multiple authorized ticket agents.
 Our favorite is Get Away Today.